 ATV Engine Needs Three Things To Start

-An ATV engine needs many components and sequences to play its part in order for the engine to burst into life.
-When troubleshooting a no-start, technicians are trained to focus on the Holy Grail that’s fuel, spark, and compression systems.
+An ATV engine needs many components and sequences to play their part for the engine to burst into life.
+When troubleshooting a no-start, technicians are trained to focus on the Holy Grail, that’s, fuel, spark, and compression systems.

 - Fuel